reactjs/react.dev/content/blog/2018-02-07-strict-mode.md

 ---
-title: Introducing Strict Mode
+title: StrictMode
 author: [bvaughn]
 ---

 `StrictMode` is a tool for highlighting potential problems in an application.
 Like `Fragment`, `StrictMode` does not render any visible UI.
-It simply activates additional checks and warnings for its descendants.
+It activates additional checks and warnings for its descendants.

 > Note:
 >